 - Our mining and stockpiling operations resulted in no newly disturbed land in 2020. - Through our reforestation initiative, we planted over 44,000 trees during the year.
 This is lower than the previous three years, including the record high 53,410 trees planted in 2019.
-Our reforestation activities were limited photo taken pre COVID-19.
+Our reforestation activities were limited by pandemic restrictions on group gatherings and suspended access to plant materials.
+The vast majority of trees were planted by the exploration team in the areas where they are working.